 The school had to be closed in 1939 due to the outbreak of WW2 and it's said that a Nazi sympathizer used the roof of the school to shine a torch to direct bombers seeking to hit Portsmouth Dockyard.
 The school finally closed for good in 1962, but it wasn't until 2010 that it found a new lease of life - in the guise we see today.

 It was in 2010 when Richard Stride bought a burned-out shell of a theatre (thanks to a stray firework).
 Richard then embarked on a major restoration job, for which he appealed to locals to get involved and roll up their sleeves.
 The development project was in desperate need of help; so builders, local volunteers and countless others came to lend a hand.

-With Groundlings Theatre finally fully restored, the team of actors, locals and volunteers run a varied programme of events for young and old.
-Today you can see everything from panto to comedy, new plays to Shakespeare.
+Routed firmly in its community, the charity strives to provide a variety of top-quality theatrical entertainment, along with unique and professional opportunities for our local community and students.
+Today you can see everything from musicals to comedies, modern plays to Shakespeare.
 Groundlings Theatre is buzzing with life and offers a truly unique and intimate experience when watching a performance.

 Map & Directions

 |Groundlings Theatre (1 Jan 2020 - 31 Dec 2020)|